16th Cavalry Regiment

 The 16th Cavalry Regiment is a Regiment of the United States Army first established in 1916.

 Currently the regiment includes three squadrons (1st, 2nd, and 3rd), all assigned to the 316th Cavalry Brigade, Fort Benning, Georgia, supporting the United States Army Armor School.

 1st Squadron

 The First Squadron, Sixteenth Cavalry Regiment (1-16 Cav) provides support in the form of both soldiers and equipment for the 316th Cavalry Brigade and its subordinate squadrons, as well as for the courses offered through the brigade.
-Additionally, the squadron is tasked with providing funeral details for soldiers across the south-eastern region of the United States.
+Additionally, the squadron is tasked with the support and execution of the annual Maneuver Warfighter Conference, Sullivan Cup, and Gainey Cup competitions as well as providing funeral details for soldiers across the south-eastern region of the United States.

-The over-six hundred soldier squadron is commanded by Lieutenant Colonel Courtney J. Dean and CSM Henry Pantojamatta serves as the Squadron's Command Sergeant Major.
-It is composed of four troops: Alpha "Anvil" Troop, Bravo "Bone Crusher" Troop, Charlie "Cobra" Troop and Delta "Demon" Troop.
+The 550 hundred soldier squadron is currently commanded by LTC Carl Danko and CSM Kevin Stewart serves as the Squadron's Command Sergeant Major.

+“Strike” Squadron is currently composed of four Troops that support 11 programs of instruction across the brigade and US Army Armor School: